List of Only Fools and Horses characters: Monkey Harris, Sunglasses Ron & Paddy the Greek

 Kenneth "Monkey" Harris, Sunglasses Ron and Paddy the Greek are Del Boy's friends who are in the same "business" as him.
 Although they are mentioned regularly, they are never seen on screen.
-They are often involved in Del's trading deals (although separately), usually sourcing Del's hooky gear, and are often described and mentioned in discussions between other characters in The Nag's Head.
+They are often involved in Del's trading deals (although separately), usually sourcing Del's hooky gear, and are often described and mentioned in discussions among other characters in The Nag's Head.

-Despite being unseen characters, significant detail about their background (particularly Monkey Harris') is revealed.
-For instance, it is known that Monkey Harris lives in a bungalow, as mentioned in the episode No Greater Love.
+Despite being unseen characters, significant detail about their background (particularly Monkey Harris) is revealed.
+For instance, it is known that Monkey Harris lives in a bungalow, as mentioned in the episode "No Greater Love".
 As such, the characters often play a minor role in plot development, usually as a device of comic resolution.
-According to The Class of '62, Monkey Harris was also a schoolfriend of Del, Boycie, Denzil, Trigger and Roy Slater, and they played in the school football team together.
+According to "The Class of '62", Monkey Harris was also a schoolfriend of Del, Boycie, Denzil, Trigger and Roy Slater, and they played in the school football team together.

-It is possible that Sunglasses Ron is the man sitting at the back of the bus in The Jolly Boys' Outing.
+It is possible that Sunglasses Ron is the man sitting at the back of the bus in "The Jolly Boys' Outing".